kciter/RxGoogleMaps/README.md

 * Swift 2.2

 ## Installation
+* **CocoaPods**
-I want to CocoaPods for Installation.
+  * I want to CocoaPods for Installation.
 But, GoogleMaps is static libarary and CocoaPods doesn't support to static library... <br>Somebody help me!!
 (GoogleMaps doesn't support Carthage)

+* **Manually**
+  * To install manually the RxGoogleMaps in an app, just drag the `Sources/*.swift` file into your project.

 ## Reference
 * https://github.com/RxSwiftCommunity/RxMKMapView